 - The sanctions imposed were not appropriate for the violation.

-Appeals of the decision from the Coordinator of Residential Judicial Programs should be directed to Student Judicial Affairs.
+Appeals of the decision from the Housing and Residence Life staff should be directed to the Director of Student Conduct and Conflict Resolution (SCCR).
+Appeals must be submitted in writing with ten days of the date on the decision letter.
 A student is not at risk of a more severe sanction when filing an appeal.
 While an appeal is pending, sanctions are suspended until the Appeal Officer has acted upon the request and a final resolution has been reached.
 An exception may occur when a potentially volatile or dangerous situation exists.
 When the student files the appeal, s/he must schedule an appointment for the appeal to be heard.

 The Appeal Officer in the appeal may: